A-Attipoe/Machine-Learning-Projects/README.md

  * pH value of the soil

 Using supervised machine learning, I dived into the dataset to help the farmer decide the best feature for accurately predicting the crop to plant on his field

+## Identifying Penguin Species in Antarctica
+CSV files used : penguins.csv
+### Project Description
+In this project, I support a research team with penguin data collection in Antarctica, where species were not recorded.
+My task was to use data science skills to identify groups within the dataset, knowing that at least three native species—Adelie, Chinstrap, and Gentoo—exist in the region.